opulencephp/docs/view-basics.md

 The PHP compiler will compile this to `bar`.

 <h4 id="fortune-compiler">Fortune Compiler</h4>
 Fortune is Opulence's powerful built-in view engine.
-To make use Fortune, name your view file with the `fortune` file extension, eg `MyView.fortune`.
+To use Fortune, name your view file with the `fortune` file extension, eg `MyView.fortune`.
 To learn more about Fortune, [read the documentation on it](view-fortune).

 <h2 id="factories">Factories</h2>
 Having to always pass in the full path to load a view from a file can get annoying.
 It can also make it more difficult to switch your view directory should you ever decide to do so.
 This is where a `Factory` comes in handy.

 <h4 id="registering-resolvers">Registering Resolvers</h4>
 The view factory allows you to create a view using nothing but the filename (no path or extension).
 It does this using a file name resolver.
 You register the path where all view files reside as well as the possible file extensions views may have.
-Then, the resolver then finds the raw view file, creates a `View` object from its contents, and returns it.
+Then, the resolver finds the raw view file, creates a `View` object from its contents, and returns it.

 ```php
 use Opulence\Views\Factories\FileViewNameResolver;

 $resolver = new FileViewNameResolver();
 $resolver->registerPath("/var/www/html/views/some-directory");
 // Register another path that has a priority, which means it will be searched first
 $resolver->registerPath("/var/www/html/views/another-directory", 1);

 // Register an extension
 $resolver->registerExtension("php");
 // Register another extension with a priority, which means it will be searched for first
 $resolver->registerExtension("fortune", 1);
 ```